danistenia/danistenia.github.io/_posts/2024-12-25-Segundo-Post.markdown

 ---
 layout: post
-title: "¿Cómo llegué a ser Data Scientist"
+title: "Utilizando un planner durante todo 2024"
-description: "En este post hablo un poco de lo que ha sido mi breve carrera"
+description: "Recibí un regalo de mi novia para partir el año 2024 y fue un planner.
+Aquí cuento mi experiencia luego de utilizarlo durante un año completo en mi trabajo."
-image: ../imgs/dani.jpeg
+image: ../imgs/planner.jpg
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.